diogoveirospro/lei-24-s2-1dg-g072/docs/sprintC/us029/04.tests-and-implementation/Readme.md

-# US006 - Register a vehicle
+# US029 - Record the Completion of a Task

 ## 4. Tests